Home/Golf

 McIlroy had 4,640.06 points under his name before the DP World Tour Championship.
 The only real threats he had were from Marco Penge and Tyrrell Hatton.
 Penge had 3,873.04 points and Hatton had 2,919.18 points before the event.
 Marco Penge posed the real challenge.
 He was just around 750 points shy of McIlroy.
 With 12,000 points up for grabs, it would have been possible if Penge had an outstanding event.

-“This week I’ve got one eye on trying to win the tournament but then another eye on making sure I keep Marco at bay.
-He’s had an amazing year, winning three times,” McIlroy said about Penge trying to catch up with him.
+“This week I’ve got one eye on trying to win the tournament, but then another eye on making sure I keep Marco at bay.
+He’s had an amazing year, winning three times,” McIlroy said about Penge trying to catch up to him.
 But with McIlroy forcing the playoff, both Penge and Hatton are below him on the DP World Tour Championship leaderboard.
 Penge finished T22 with a score of 9 under par.
 Thus, he didn’t outperform McIlroy, who won the season-long battle.

 ADVERTISEMENT